 While most farmers in developing countries grow crops, raising livestock is what really moves the needle toward food security and farmer resilience.
 Collaborating with experts from Iowa State and Makerere University, the center has successfully integrated poultry, pigs and goats into the region’s farming and school activities, NECs and Youth Entrepreneurship Programs.

-|TO MAKE A GIFT to the Center for Sustainable Rural Livelihoods, please click here to go directly to the ISU Foundation, or contact Ray Klein at (515) 294-3303 or firstname.lastname@example.org.
+To make a gift to the Center for Sustainable Rural Livelihoods, please click here to go directly to the ISU Foundation, or contact Sarah Roelfs at (515) 294-1031 or firstname.lastname@example.org.